IRMBed/IRMBed/README.md

 ![Illustration of the synthetic dataset from CIFAR-10 and MNIST.
 We first randomly select two classes ("car" and "bird") from CIFAR-10.
 Then each CIFAR-10 image is concatanated with an image from MNIST ("0" and "1").
 The CIFAR-10  component serves as the invariant feature and the label is generated from the CIFAR-10 component.
 The MNIST component serves as the spurious feature.
 The MNIST component is highly correlated with the label in the training dataset,  however, the correlation reverses in the testing dataset. ](./dataset_illustration.png)

 #### Input Your Own Data
 IRMBed also provide interface for user specified dataset.
-User need to pass the data to the function `get_provider` as following:
+You need to pass the data to the function `get_provider` as following:
 ```
 dp = get_provider(
             batch_size=<batch_size>,